Take your bike, slow down and enjoy a day on beautiful Sanibel Island.

 Calusa Shell Mound Trail

-This is an educational trail that tells the story of the Calusa shell mounds.
+This is an educational trail telling the story of the Calusa shell mounds.
 These ancient mounds contain the shells and fish bones discarded by the local Calusa tribe.
 The mounds are difficult to see today, as they have become overgrown with trees and shrubs over time.
 This area has intentionally been left undisturbed to return to nature.
 The boardwalk includes interpretive signs that describe the former village, the Kesson site, and the Calusa Indian way of life.

 Bailey-Matthews Shell Museum